peng8350/flutter_pulltorefresh/README.md

 ```

-3.You should set the indicator according to the different refresh mode.There are six refresh modes here:idel, startDrag, canRefresh, refreshing, complete,failed.build footer is the same with that.
+3.You should set the indicator according to the different refresh mode.There are six refresh modes here:idle, startDrag, canRefresh, refreshing, complete,failed.build footer is the same with that.

 ```